Create a Custom MariaDB Container with Raspberry PI and Docker

 nano mySqlScript.sql

-Copy and paste following content:
+Copy and paste the following content:

-create user myMariadbUser@'%' identified by 'myMariadbPassword'; grant all privileges on *.* to myMariadbUser@'%'; flush privileges; quit
+create user myMariadbUser@'%' identified by 'myMariadbPassword';

 docker-compose.yml